 Gold Squadron Podcast.
 Fronted by Dion Morales (possibly the hardest working content creator in X-Wing), this podcast is, in my mind at least, the CNN of X-Wing.
 They will cover all the X-Wing news in a family-friendly, drama free fashion.

-Mynock Squadron Podcast.
-I expect it’s a toss up as to whether Gold Squadron or the Mynocks are the better known podcast in North America.
-The Mynocks tend to be more long winded, and they do chase after some drama for entertainment value.
+Fly Better Podcast.
+Formerly the Mynock Squadron Podcast.
+I expect it’s a toss up as to whether Gold Squadron or Fly Better are the better known podcast in North America.
+Fly Better tends to be more long winded, and they do chase after some drama for entertainment value.
 Expect Dee Yun to whinge on and on while interrupting Ryan as he tries to keep them on topic.
 They also strive to be family-friendly.

 Radio TCX.
 Weekly X-Wing news in 20-30 minutes.
 Family-friendly.